 Banner image for Age-Friendly Strasbourg Community Page.
 Left side is teal-coloured map section with "you are there" icon that includes the zigzags of the Age-Friendly Saskatchewan logo.
 Icon points to location of Strasbourg on map.
 Strasbourg is typed over the map image.
 On right side of banner is image of Strasbourg town sign.

 Settled in the Last Mountain Hills is the friendly town of Strasbourg.
 The earliest settlers came to this area in 1884 and the area became known for its rich agricultural soil and ample land for pastures.
 The town has a rich cultural and historical background, originating with the German pioneers who settled the area.
 The town’s name was originally spelled Strassburg – ‘Strass’ meaning ‘street’ or ‘road’, and ‘Burg’ meaning ‘town’.
 The spelling was changed to the French “Strasbourg” in 1919.
 Strasbourg and area has a hardworking, dedicated group of people who take an active role volunteering their time in the many community organizations that support our recreation, culture, and tourism industry.
-The population is 756, and the town serves a rural population of approximately 1,100.
-The rural municipality served is the RM of McKillop.
+The population is 788, and the town serves a rural population of approximately 1,500.
+The rural municipality served is RM #220, the RM of McKillop.

 In 2018, in an event at the Legislative Building in Regina, Strasbourg was recognized by the Saskatchewan Government as an Age-Friendly Community.